 - zero-hour contract workers (provided that they are employees albeit on flexible contracts).

-For new employees who were not on the employer's payroll on 19 March 2020 or who were not furloughed on or before 10 June complexities arose - see our FAQs on placing new employees on furlough.
+(Past problems arose for employees who were not on the employer's payroll on the previous dates of 19 March 2020 or who were not furloughed on or before 10 June - see our FAQs on placing new employees on furlough.)

 There are also complexities for employees who have been:

 - shielding due to being clinically extremely vulnerable

 - are pregnant or on maternity leave or adoption/paternity/shared parental leave pay

 - caring for children